What’s In/Out of the Compost Bin?

 • Dryer Lint or Dryer Sheets

-• Biodegradable coffee pods (these are not compostable)
+• All coffee pods (even if it says biodegradable — these are not compostable)

 • Glossy cardboard or paper